Superrehtard/old_diaspora_wiki/links.md

 ## Diaspora Groups & Forums

+**[This is being re-edited]** ...

+The idea of groups on **Diaspora** is similar to the idea of groups on Facebook, Yahoo groups or Google groups — only without the commercial control.

+---

 What if you could communicate in private with your friends & colleagues, share links & images, organize events and collaborate on projects — just like on Facebook, Yahoo or Google groups — only _different?_  The technology might not be quite in place yet, but this is the idea of **Diaspora Groups**.

 In conceptualizing **Diaspora Groups**, _we_ need to realize up-front the intrinsic vagaries & ambiguities in what _we_ are talking about.
 Because, **Diaspora** is already a group of groups (of groups) ... **We** (the conceptualizers) are also a group, trying to build structure & functionality — build communities that work, that are sustainable, meaningful, and fun.